-Use touch events directly on a view subclass if the touch handling is intricately linked to the view visualization.
+Use touch events directly on a view subclass if touch handling is intricately linked to the view's content.

 touches method.
 You can override these methods in your custom views and use them to provide a response to touch events.

 The methods you override in your views (or in any responder) to handle touches correspond to different phases of the touch event–handling process.
+For example, Figure 1 illustrates the different phases of a touch event.
 When a finger (or Apple Pencil) touches the screen, UIKit creates a

 UITouch object, sets the touch location to the appropriate point, and sets its

 UITouch.
 When the same finger moves around the screen, UIKit updates the touch location and changes the

 UITouch.
 When the user lifts the finger from the screen, UIKit changes the